M-Files/Developer-Portal/APIs/COM-API/Searching/SearchConditions/index.md

 breadcrumb: Conditions
 ---

+This page is solely applicable to searching for objects within an M-Files vault.
+To search for value list items within a value list, please [see this page]({{ site.baseurl }}/APIs/COM-API/Searching/ValueListItems/).
+{:.note.warning}

 Detailed below are methods of creating individual [SearchCondition](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~SearchCondition.html) objects.
 These are typically combined into a collection of [SearchConditions](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~SearchConditions.html) before being [executed against the vault](https://www.m-files.com/api/documentation/latest/index.html#MFilesAPI~VaultObjectSearchOperations.html).

 When using the Vault Application Framework, the <a href="{{ site.baseurl }}/Frameworks/Vault-Application-Framework/Helpers/MFSearchBuilder/">MFSearchBuilder</a> class can be used to more easily construct otherwise-complex search conditions.